For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 I'm a benevolent dictator.

-Saw something in the report yesterday that said at various levels of FEMA and homeland security, people were waiting for the event they had planned to happen.
+Saw something in the report yesterday that said at various levels of FEMA and Homeland Security, people were waiting for the event they had planned to happen.

 And since Katrina didn't fit any of the models, they were stuck.

-They didn't know what to do, because the one thing you don't have in a bureaucracy is entrepreneurship.
+Because the one thing you don't have in a bureaucracy is entrepreneurship.

 If you are in a bureaucracy and you engage in entrepreneurship and you succeed, you're fired.